-Achieving a sustainable end to unsheltered homelessness is a central and urgent priority for the City of San Francisco.
+Achieving a sustainable end to unsheltered homelessness is a central priority for San Francisco.
 Substantial new financial investments are necessary to develop and operate the additional prevention, shelter, and housing interventions identified as needed to reach this goal; however, other factors will also impact the City's ability to scale up service and housing interventions successfully.